tpmn/mopub-with-suezx-adtag/mopub/README.md

 Click on the order to which you want to add a line item and click **New line item** in the top right corner.
 <img width="1440" alt="mopub_line_tem_1" src="https://user-images.githubusercontent.com/56753557/97270279-3fc2c700-1872-11eb-9cab-fac0f51cffbc.png">

 Enter a line item name.
 Select a type of **Network line item**, a priority of **1** and a network of **[Custom JS network](https://developers.mopub.com/publishers/mediation/networks/custom-networks/)**.
 Paste the tag below in HTML.
-Use the SuezX inventory ID provided by your TPMN account manager.
+Use the SuezX publisher ID and inventory ID provided by your TPMN account manager.
 ~~~
 <div id="div1" style="padding: 0px"></div>
 <script type="text/javascript" src="https://static.tpmn.co.kr/suez_sb/ads.js></script>